Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 Living arrangement coding + Read more ...
 On the Living Arrangement Details (EILA) screen, update the following fields:

-Is the student considered studying from home by the education provider or authority?
+Is the student considered to be studying from home or another acceptable study location full-time by the education provider or authority?

 |